erikkroes/solidStart/index.md

 # Solid Start

 Are you a person that makes digital things for other people?
 Awesome—because this page is all about making things for people.
 There are four ways you can improve your creation for everybody.
-All four are testable, fixable and they improve usability for everybody.
+All four ways are testable, fixable and they improve usability for everybody.

 ## Table of Contents

 <ul>
-  <li><a href="#four-things">Four things to get started</a>
+  <li><a href="#four-things">Four improvements</a>
     <ol>
       <li><a href="#keyboard">Keyboard</a></li>
       <li><a href="#contrast">Contrast</a></li>